mjyeaney/aci-deployment-api/README.md

 ### Future Work

 The dashboarding experience is rather limited right now, but the intention is to give a better overview on the history of utilization.
 Note that the reporting data is ephemeral and held only in-memory on the nodes.
 This needs moved into a persistent storage location.

-Additionally, there are some potential issues with the long-running POST requests to `/api/deployments` (which deploys new container groups).
-This needs replaced with a proper background job system that passes continuation tokens back to the clients.

 ![Screenshot](docs/basic-screenshot.png)